About SafeHouse Denver's Programs and Services

 SafeHouse began as a 16-bed shelter providing a safe place for women and their children.
-Today, SafeHouse Denver's shelter has 27 beds plus cribs, serving more than 250 women and children in a typical year.
+Today, SafeHouse Denver's shelter has 30 beds plus cribs, serving more than 250 adults and children in a typical year.
 In addition, SafeHouse serves hundreds more adults, children and youth through non-residential services.
-More than just keeping survivors safe, SafeHouse services include individual counseling, advocacy support groups, legal assistance and referrals to other services.
+More than just keeping survivors safe, SafeHouse services include individual counseling, advocacy support groups and referrals to other services.

 SafeHouse Denver assists adults, children, and youth in reclaiming their right to a life free from domestic violence.